Blood Spots, Campbell De Morgan Spots, Hemangiomas or Cherry Angioma

 About Blood Spots – also called Campbell de Morgan Spots, Hemangiomas or Cherry Angioma

 Blood spots are bright red vascular blemishes which lie just under the surface of the skin.
-They are dome shaped or slightly raised.
-Blood spots are commonly found on the midriff front or back.
+They are sometimes dome shaped or slightly raised.
+Blood spots are commonly found on the body, less often on the limbs or face.
 Most people over the age of 30 have at least one blood spot or Campbell de Morgan Spot.
 They all start out as tiny pin-prick in size, but often continue to grow and can become quite raised and noticable

 The bright red or purple colour appearance of blood spots or Campbell de Morgan Spots is the result of tiny capillaries at the skin’s surface clustering together and dilating.
 They are not harmful in any way, and are considered a benign skin growth .
 Blood spots are not painful, but some are prone to bleeding when scratched or bruised.
 People may want them removed simply because they find them annoying or unsightly.
 From a purely medical perspective they don’t require removal unless they’re prone to frequent bleeding.